johannheyne/advanced-custom-fields-table-field/advanced-custom-fields-table-field/trunk/readme.txt

 == Upgrade Notice ==

+= 1.3.5 =
+Fixes an issue that removes table header content using update_field() while option "use header" is set to "no".

 = 1.3.4 =
 Fixes an issue that prevents the removal of table contents.

 == Changelog ==

+= 1.3.5 =
+Fixes an issue that removes table header content using update_field() while option "use header" is set to "no".

 = 1.3.4 =
 * Fixes an issue that prevents the removal of table contents